 Mom said went she went to school, she could always tell the poor girls from the more well off girls, because the poor girls (like her) wore flour sack dresses.
 Her mom would take her to the general store and let her pick out the print she wanted for her dresses.
 Nothing was wasted.

 #3 – Learn Skills That Allow You to Tackle Jobs Yourself Instead of Hiring Everything Out

-Grandpa used a large scoop pulled by horses to excavate the foundation for the home he built for them by hand with the help of their hired hand, who mom referred to as “Injun Joe”.
+Grandpa used a large scoop pulled by horses to excavate the foundation for the home.
+He built the home by hand with the help of their hired hand, who mom referred to as “Injun Joe”.
 He and Joe built their dairy barn and other outbuildings, too.

 #4 – Work Together with Neighbors

-The neighbors got together to work on projects, like stripping feathers for fluffy down feather ticks (mom used to call them “pierzynas”) and for quilting bees and ice hauling.
+The neighbors got together to work on projects.
+They stripped feathers for fluffy down feather ticks (mom used to call them “pierzynas”) and had quilting bees and ice hauling.
 Many hands still make for lighter work, especially with very time consuming and tedious projects.

 Card parties and dance socials were still regular gatherings where you could talk and catch up on local events.
 People knew and cared about their neighbors.